-Dahlström, C., B. G. Peters and J. Pierre (eds) (2011), Steerings from the Center (Toronto: University of Toronto Press).
-Jacobsson, B., J. Pierre and G. Sundström (2015), Governing the Embedded State (Oxford: Oxford University Press).
-Niemann, C. (2013), Villkorat förtroende.
+Dahlström, C., B. G. Peters and J. Pierre (eds) (2011), Steering from the Center (Toronto: University of Toronto Press) Niemann, C. (2013), Villkorat förtroende.
 Normer och rollförväntningar i relationen mellan politiker och tjänstemän i Regeringskansliet (Stockholm: Department of Political Science, University of Stockholm).
 Pierre, J. and G. Sundström (eds) (2009), Den nya samhällsstyrningen (Malmö: Liber).
 Premfors, R. and G. Sundström (2007), Regeringskansliet (Malmö: Liber).
-Belgium Score 7 T The Prime Minister's Office contains a "strategic cell" that helps the prime minister evaluate and steer policy across all levels.
+Belgium Score 7 The Prime Minister's Office contains a "strategic cell" that helps the prime minister evaluate and steer policy across all levels.
 Typically, this oversight function is shared with deputy prime ministers (one per coalition party, apart from the prime minister's party) in a regular "core" meeting.
-Each of the advisors and experts in the cell specializes in one field.
+Each of the advisers and experts in the cell specializes in one field.
 They assess only the most important issues, as the relatively small size of the team limits its ability to deal with all issues at hand.
-The fact that governments are always coalitions (comprised of at least four parties) also gives a central role to party advisors of the corresponding minister in the process of lawmaking.
+The fact that governments are always coalitions (comprised of at least four parties) also gives a central role to party advisers of the corresponding minister in the lawmaking process.
 Denmark Score 7 The Danish Prime Minister's Office (PMO) is relatively small.
-The current number of staff is 74, spread between three groups (i.e., academics, technical and administrative staff), the academic group being the largest.
-The office is divided into two groups, one dealing with foreign policy and the second with domestic political and economic issues.
+In 2015 it had a staff of 74, spread between three groups (i.e., academics, technical and administrative staff), the academic group being the largest.
+The office is divided into two main sections, one dealing with foreign policy and the second with domestic political and economic issues.
 There is also a law division and an administrative division.
 The High Commissioner for the Faroe Islands and the High Commissioner for Greenland also fall under the PMO.
 The prime minister has the following portfolio tasks: the North Atlantic area (e.g., Greenland and the Faroe Islands), the press, constitutional law and relations with the Royal Family.
 Given its small size, the PMO does not have the capacity to evaluate the details of all laws.
 But some officials are seconded from important line ministries to give the PMO a certain capacity.
 This capacity has been strengthened since the 1990s.
 There is a strong tradition of so-called minister rule (ministerstyre).
 A minister is in charge of a certain area, but the cabinet is a collective unit and is supposed to have only one policy focus, for which the prime minister has the overall responsibility.
 Coordination takes place through special committees.
 Most important is the coordination committee which meets weekly.
 Other committees are the committee on economic affairs, the security committee and the appointment committee.
 There is also a tradition of two-day government seminars once or twice per year where important government issues are discussed.
 Citation: